OsiriX-Foundation/karnak-docker/profileExample/README.md

 ### codename

+---

 `basic.dicom.profile` is the [basic profile defined by DICOM](http://dicom.nema.org/medical/dicom/current/output/chtml/part15/chapter_E.html).
 This profile applied the action defined by DICOM on the tags that identifies.

 **We strongly recommend to use this profile systematically**

-This profile item need this parameters:
+This profile element need this parameters:

 * name
 * codename